AC Perugia Calcio

 Founded in 1905 as Associazione Calcistica Perugia, the club folded in 2005 and were re-founded the same year as Perugia Calcio, before dissolving once again in 2010, taking on its current name.

-The club has played 13 times in the Serie A; their best placement was finishing runners-up in 1978–79 year unbeaten, becoming the first team under the round-robin format to finish the Serie A season without defeats.
+The club has played 13 times in the Serie A; their best placement was finishing as unbeaten runners-up in the 1978–79 season, becoming the first team under the round-robin format to finish a Serie A season without defeats.
 In addition to various minor league titles, the club has won the 2003 UEFA Intertoto Cup, and has made two UEFA Cup appearances.
-In its Serie A spell under club president Luciano Gaucci around the turn of the century Perugia had some upset wins at home, most notably against Juventus on the final day in 2000, which lead to their opponents dropping the title win to Lazio.
+In its Serie A spell under club president Luciano Gaucci around the turn of the century Perugia had some upset wins at home, most notably against Juventus on the final day in 2000, which led to their opponents dropping the title win to Lazio.
 Gaucci's era ended with relegation in 2004 after which bankruptcy unfolded.

 The club's players are nicknamed "biancorossi" (red and whites) due to their historical kit colours, which include red shirts and socks accompanied by white shorts, and "grifoni" (griffins), inspired by their city's heraldic symbol.
 They play their home matches at the 28,000-capacity Stadio Renato Curi.
 In the 1979–80 season, they became the first Italian football team to show a kit sponsorship.

 History

 A.C.
-Perugia (1905–2004)
+Perugia (early years)

 A.C.
 Perugia were founded on 9 June 1905, after the merger of U.S. Fortebraccio and Libertas.
+During the early 1900s, the club primarily engaged in regional competitions.

+Throughout the 1930s, Perugia experienced significant growth, culminating in its inaugural promotion to Serie B in 1933.
+Notably, in 1937, Perugia constructed its first official stadium, Santa Giuliana.
+After a second promotion to Serie B in the season 1945–46, Perugia spent almost all of the 1950s in the lower divisions.

+A.C.
+Perugia (1960s-1975)

-Promotion to Serie B in 1966 would mark the beginning of one of the club's most successful periods.
+The 1960s marked a resurgence for Perugia, under the presidency of prominent local entrepreneur Lino Spagnoli.
+The promotion to Serie B in the 1966-1967 season would mark the beginning of one of the club's most successful periods.
 Perugia spent the next eight years in Serie B before promotion to Serie A for the first time in 1975.

-In the club's first Serie A season, Perugia finished eighth with 31 points – just short of a European place.
-Star players in the side included defender Pierluigi Frosio and midfielders Renato Curi and Franco Vannini.
-The side remained in the top half of the table for the rest of the decade, finishing runners-up in 1979 with 11 wins and 19 draws, resulting in the only unbeaten side not to win a title.
-However, tragedy and scandal marred this period.
-In 1977, Curi died of a heart attack during a league match with Juventus, while Vannini's career was ended by injury in 1979.
-The Totonero scandal in 1980 led to a 5-point penalty and relegation in 1981.
-Ilario Castagner was coach during this period.
+The society underwent profound renewal, with the arrival of Apulian entrepreneur Franco D'Attoma as president and with a new technical and managerial staff, including Ilario Castagner, a former player for the team in the early part of the previous decade, as coach, and Silvano Ramaccioni as sporting director.
+Several new players joined the team, including defender Pierluigi Frosio, midfielders Franco Vannini and Renato Curi, and forward Paolo Sollier.
+Sollier gained attention beyond football circles and was known for using a clenched fist salute on the pitch.

+Perugia secured promotion to Serie A with a three-point lead over Como and a four-point lead over Verona.